DolfeLive/Minecraft-Image-To-Particles/README.md

 How to use:

+in the directory type pip install -r requirements.txt

-Use [Particle converter](https://github.com/kemo14331/Particle-Converter/tree/main) and get set the mode to Relative Local then configure everything
+Use [Particle converter](https://github.com/kemo14331/Particle-Converter/tree/main) and set the mode to Relative Local then configure everything

 Next open the exported .mcmeta and copy its contents to commands.txt Empty lines and line with # will be ignored

-using the terminal run main.py
+Using the terminal run main.py

 Set the mode r or i
 R = Repeating